calband/calchart-redesign-old/calchart/templates/manual/SelectDots.md

 You can also use the lasso tool <i class="icon-lasso"></i> (shortcut: shift + S) to draw an arbitrary shape and select any dots that lie within the drawn area.

+You can select all dots with the keyboard shortcut ctrl + A (cmd on Mac).

 ## Selection panel

 The dot context also displays a panel on the screen.
 In this panel, you can select dots by label or by dot type (shift + click will add the corresponding dots to the selection).